 |U-251||20 Sep 1941||1 Sep 1943||9 patrols (190 days)|

 Heinrich Timm began his naval career in October 1933.
-He spent a few years on minesweepers (M-132 and M-110) before he became commander of M-7 in July 1939.
-With this vessel he won his first great success at Heligoland, when he located and attacked the British submarine HMS Starfish on 9 January, 1940 and caused so much damage after hours of steady attacks on the bottomed submarine that the British commander was forced to surface and scuttle.
-Timm rescued all the British sailors.
+He spent a few years on minesweepers M-132 and M-110 before he took command of M-7 in July 1939.
+He won his first great success at Heligoland, when he located and attacked the British submarine HMS Starfish on 9 January 1940, causing so much damage after hours of steady attacks on the bottomed submarine that the British commander was forced to surface and scuttle.
+Timm then rescued all her crew.

-Timm won the Iron Cross for his actions in the Norwegian invasion the following May, but then opted to transfer to the U-boat force and follow his former colleagues from the now famous Crew 33, Lüth, Prien and Hardegen.
-Timm underwent commander training at Pillau, qualifying in August 1941, and the following month commissioned the brand new Type VIIC boat U-251.
+Timm won the Iron Cross 1st Class for action in the Norwegian invasion the following May, but then opted to transfer to the U-boat force and follow his former colleagues from the now famous Crew 33, Lüth, Prien and Hardegen.
+Timm underwent commander training at Pillau, qualifying in August 1941, and the following month commissioned the brand new type VIIC U-251.

 Timm had a habit of playing classical music over the boat's loudspeakers.
-This grew wearisome for some of the men, but also resulted in a nickname, Tüte, which refers to the cone-shaped paper bag used for sweets which also resembled the old style gramophone horn.
-This was also used in the U-251 emblem, which had a Tüte with a torpedo in it.
+This grew wearisome for some of the men, but rise to a nickname for Timm, Tüte, which refers to the cone-shaped paper bag used for sweets and which also resembled an old fashioned gramophone horn.
+This was used for U-251's emblem, which was a Tüte with a torpedo in it.

-After six months of training and trials in the Baltic he arrived in Norway in April 1942 and during the next year made nine patrols in the Arctic as part of the 11th flotilla.
-On 3 May, 1942 while stalking convoy PQ-15, he sank his first ship as U-boat commander when he torpedoed the SS Jutland of 6135 tons.
-In July 1942 Timm fought against the ill-fated convoy PQ-17, where he sank one ship.
-During the operations in the Arctic the crew learned to respect their commander as they found out he did not intend to pointlessly sacrifice the boat or his men for personal glory, always bringing his boat back undamaged while never avoiding combat.
+After six months of training and trials in the Baltic he arrived in Norway in April 1942 and during the next year U-251 made nine patrols in the Arctic as part of the 11th Flotilla.
+On 3 May 1942 while stalking convoy PQ 15, Timm sank his first ship when he torpedoed the SS Jutland.
+In July 1942 Timm fought against the ill-fated convoy PQ 17, of which he sank one ship.
+During operations in the Arctic the crew learned to respect their commander as they found that he did not intend to pointlessly sacrifice the boat or his men for personal glory; while never avoiding combat, he always brought his boat back undamaged.

-Timm sank a total of seven ships in the Far East, the farthest distant being the Liberty ship SS Robert J. Walker, which he sank just off Sydney, Australia.
+Timm sank seven ships in the Far East, the most distant being the Liberty ship SS Robert J. Walker, just off Sydney, Australia.

-After the formal surrender in Europe on 4-5 May, the Germans remaining in the Far East were interned by the Japanese at Singapore, and U-862 was renamed I-502 (U-181 became I-501).
-Timm and his crew were in Singapore when the British forces arrived there on 12 September, 1945.
-The men returned to England in July 1946, where they were put into prisoner of war camps.
+After the formal surrender in Europe on 5 May, the Germans remaining in the Far East were interned by the Japanese at Singapore, and U-862 was taken over and renamed I-502 (U-181 became I-501).
+Timm and his crew were in Singapore when the British forces arrived on 12 September 1945.
+They were taken to England, arriving in July 1946, where they were sent to POW camps.
 Timm was one of the very last to be released, in April 1948.

-After the war Fregattenkapitän Heinrich Timm served some years in the Bundesmarine.
-He was among other positions the first commander of the frigate Scharnhorst before he retired in 1966.
+After the war Heinrich Timm served some years in the Bundesmarine (Federal German Navy), reaching the rank of Kapitän zur See (Captain).
+Among other posts held, he was the first commander of the frigate Scharnhorst before he retired in 1966.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.